bellmit/attic/Distant-Shore.md

     >
     > ojacobson: Yeah, with a dummy loop in the middle three buttons: player A wins, player B wins, match abandoned)

+## Revenue Model

+To manage payment costs, we indirect player payments through "challenge tokens" (name not final).
+Players purchase challenge tokens in blocks of (sizes here) using USD or CAD, then expend those tokens to begin games.
+We'll follow the now-traditional pricing model of selling small blocks at the highest marginal rate, with increasing discounts for larger blocks of challenge tokens.

+To encourage engagement, we also issue players a small stack of free challenge tokens once per day.
+This allows casual players to build our reach for us by challenging other players, and by keeping the ranked ladder populated.

+* Challenge a Friend: 1 challenge token for the challenger, no cost for the responding player.
+* Ranked Match: 1 challenge token for each player.
+* Practice Match: No challenge tokens.

 ## Sucks List

 Not quite bugs, but definitely a lot like them: